 Kevin Wayne Durant is a world-known basketball player.
-He currently plays for the Brooklyn Nets of the NBA.
+He currently plays for the Phoenix Suns of the NBA.

-Kevin enjoys massive popularity.
-As a result, he was the 10th highest-paid athlete in the world in 2019.
-He is also amongst the richest celebrities in the world.
+Durant enjoys massive popularity, as a result of which he has been ranked the tenth highest-paid athlete in the world in 2023 by Forbes.
+He is also one of the richest celebrities in the world.

-Let’s take a look at the brands that contributed and continue to contribute to Kevin’s income.
+Let’s take a look at the brands that have contributed and continue to contribute to Durant’s income.

 In 2017, Durant partnered with Alaska Airlines to promote youth and education programmes in the San Francisco Bay Arena.